We explore the basic functions of the brain.

 New Neuroscience Research Building

-In March 2020, Washington University began construction on what will be one of the largest neuroscience research buildings in the country.
-This 11-story, 609,000 square-foot Neuroscience Research Building will complete construction in 2023 and bring together more than 100 research teams from disciplines including neuroscience, neurology, neurosurgery, psychiatry and anesthesiology.
+In March 2020, Washington University began construction on one of the largest neuroscience research buildings in the country.
+The 11-story, 609,000 square-foot Jeffrey T. Fort Neuroscience Research Building opened in 2023 and brings together more than 100 research teams from disciplines including neuroscience, neurology, neurosurgery, psychiatry and anesthesiology.

 Learn more about the building and visit the building project site.

-Watch a video tour of the Neuroscience Research Building, slated for completion in 2023.
+Watch a video tour of the Neuroscience Research Building.
 Video: TILTPIXEL

 Office of Neuroscience Research